koenvervloesem/hermes-audio-server/README.md

 ### Voice Activity Detection
 Voice Activity Detection is an experimental feature in Hermes Audio Server, which is disabled by default.
 It is based on [py-webrtcvad](https://github.com/wiseman/py-webrtcvad).

-If the `"vad"` key is not specified in the configuration file, Voice Activity Detection is not enabled and all recorded audio frames are streamed continuously on the network.
-If you don't want this, specify the `"vad"` key to only stream audio when voice activity is detected.
+If the `vad` key is not specified in the configuration file, Voice Activity Detection is not enabled and all recorded audio frames are streamed continuously on the network.
+If you don't want this, specify the `vad` key to only stream audio when voice activity is detected.
 You can configure the VAD feature with the following subkeys:

-*   "mode": This should be an integer between 0 and 3.
+*   `mode`: This should be an integer between 0 and 3.
 0 is the least aggressive about filtering out non-speech, 3 is the most aggressive.
 Defaults to 0.
+*   `silence`: This defines how much silence (no speech detected) in seconds has to go by before Hermes Audio Recorder considers it the end of a voice message.
+Defaults to 1.
+Make sure that this value is higher than `silence_sec` [in the configuration of WebRTCVAD](https://rhasspy.readthedocs.io/en/latest/command-listener/#webrtcvad) for the command listener of Rhasspy, otherwise the command listener will keep waiting for `timeout_sec` seconds before it hands the audio stream to the ASR component.
-*   "status_messages": This is a boolean: `true` or `false`.
+*   `status_messages`: This is a boolean: `true` or `false`.
 Specifies whether or not Hermes Audio Recorder sends messages on MQTT when it detects the start or end of a voice message.
 Defaults to `false`.
+This is useful for debugging, when you want to find the right values for `mode` and `silence`.

 ## Running Hermes Audio Server